DavidLi1111/yuanzheLi.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am Yuanzhe!
-Currently, I am working on Large Language Models (LLM), specifically on Agents.
-Todays’ LLMs are often extremely computation-expensive and difficult to control, which limits theirs usefulness.
-To make them user-friendly and accessible to more individuals and organizations, my research focus on: (1) make them better API’s for various realistic problems; (2) build smaller but more specificalized LLM expert; (3) incorporate various input signals to them like image and video.
+My research interest is Large Language Models (LLM).
+Currently, I am working on LLM Agents.
+Previously, I have research experience on the code generation of LLMs and financial time series pattern, effectively transfer the capability from high-resource programming languages to low-resource programming languages and use the Transformer-based autoencoder to effectively capture the information in Limit Order Book.

-I am an Ph.D. student of Eletrical and Computer Engineer at University of Arizona.
-I am affliated to Reconfigurable Efficient Intellgence Group.
+Now, I am a Ph.D. student of Electrical and Computer Engineer at University of Arizona.
+I am affliated with Reconfigurable Efficient Intellgence Group.

 Education